 - We’re considering launching a Bereavement Befriending volunteer scheme

-- We’ve also updated our range of online resources for patients and families to include support in response to COVID-19
+- We’ve also updated our range of online resources for patients and families, and the wider community

 Interested in finding out more?